Licensing in Dynamics 365 Business Central

 Entitlements and user groups

-When a user logs in to Business Central, the service applies the intersection of the entitlements that are associated with the user's service plan (or Azure AD role) and the permissions that are defined for that user.
+When a user logs in to Business Central, the service applies the intersection of the entitlements that are associated with the user's service plan (or Microsoft Entra role) and the permissions that are defined for that user.
 Entitlements always have higher priority over permissions.
 For example, even is the user is given SUPER permissions by the admin but has the Team Member license assigned – the user can still only access the objects defined by the Team Member entitlements.

 You can verify how entitlements, licenses, and user groups work together by looking at the Effective Permissions page, which you can access from the User page.
 Starting with 2022 release wave 1, admins can also customize the default permissions per license type.
 For more information, see Create Users According to Licenses in the business functionality content for Business Central.